mustom/mustom-validator/README.md

 ```

 Return values will be one of the following:

 `null`, `string`, `boolean`, `number`, `undefined`, `nan`, `array`, `regexp`, `date`, `object`, `map`, `set`, `bigint`

 Return `misc` (for any other types not covered above):
 function, symbol, error, weakmap, weakset, etc.

-> If you set the option 'showMisc' as true, it will return exact type of 'misc'.
+> If you set the second argument 'showMisc' as true, it will return exact type of 'misc'.

 ### License
 This library is under AGPL v3 Licensed.
 (It is same as the license of Mustom)